Hello, and welcome to As It Is from VOA Learning English.

 The story begins in Japan and moves to the city of Portland in the northwest American state of Oregon.
 The city is home of one of the last American shoe factories.

 The boots that star in this story are known as “Danner Lights.”
 I bought them at a store in Tokyo -- I think it was in 1991.
 The boots are leather and can be worn in the water.
 They keep your feet from getting wet.
 I have worn them for up to 36 hours and they still felt good.
 They are the best-fitting boots I have ever owned.
-I love
+I love my boots.

 They kept my feet dry as I crossed streams in Sichuan, China.
 I have worn them in the hot sands of the Middle East.
 They have been on my feet as I walked through wet, poisonous earth in Bhopal, India.
 I have worn them as I moved along the icy streets of Seoul, South Korea.
 They have helped keep me from falling as I looked out the open doors of military helicopters over wars.